 While power companies continue to state that there is no irrefutable proof that there are adverse health effects, the overwhelming consensus by the medical and scientific experts around the world, including the International Commission for Electromagnetic Safety, is that there are very serious health effects of overhead high voltage power lines.

-- In the 1988 attempt to put much more modest (240kV) power lines along the Sherwood Park Greenbelt, evidence was presented that showed there were significant health reasons back then for concern .
+- During a 1988 attempt to build a 240kV transmission line along the Sherwood Park and South Edmonton Greenbelts, evidence was presented that showed there were significant health reasons back then for concern .

 - Since then, the evidence that power line EMFs and air pollutants charged by corona ions are a serious health risk has been increasing, not decreasing.

-- Even literature offered by EPCOR, Altalink and the AESO to answer our questions regarding the health and safety of power line EMFs (authored by the National Institute of Environmental Health Sciences) actually confirms our concerns.
+- Even literature offered by EPCOR, Altalink and the Alberta Electric System Operator (AESO) to answer our questions regarding the health and safety of power line EMFs (authored by the National Institute of Environmental Health Sciences) actually confirms our concerns.

 - See this summary table for increased risks of numerous diseases and other ailments due to prolonged exposure to overhead high voltage power line EMFs.